 How to build a deck on uneven concrete?

-The most acceptable way to build a deck on uneven concrete for both raised gardens and ground-level involves the construction of the deck’s frame first, that pointer and facilitate the further process.
+The most acceptable way to build a deck on uneven concrete for both raised gardens and ground-level uses involves first constructing the deck’s frame, which will point out and facilitate the process.

 Let’s get started to see the materials discussed and the procedure to build a deck on uneven concrete.